 Culatello di Zibello DOP is a cured pork product.
-It is similar to Prosciutto di Parma, but even more coveted because of the part of the leg that is used, and how it’s made.
-Culatello is also produced in far less quantity.
+It is similar to Prosciutto di Parma, but even more coveted because of the upper part of the leg/butt that is used, and how it’s made.
+Culatello is also produced in far less quantity than prosciutto.

 My mother and I were hosted for a visit to Antica Corte Pallavicina along with lunch at Hosteria del Maiale, thanks to Antica Corte Pallavicina, Food Valley, and the Emilia Romagna Tourism Board.
 Our wonderful tour guide was Daniela Lanfredi.

 To truly appreciate Antica Corte Pallavicina, you have to know its history.
 You can read the story here, and I encourage you to do so, but in a nutshell ~

 The current owners, Massimo and Luciano (two brothers) Spigaroli’s great grandfather used to work for Giuseppe Verdi as a sharecropper.
 After becoming a tenant, he brought his family, including three children, to the current property of Antica Corte Pallavicina located on the Po River.
 Here, they worked the land, planted trees, raised farm animals, cured pork, and even grew silkworms.

 Somehow, over the years, the property fell into ruin and disrepair, but the Spigaroli family was able to buy it in 1990.
 Through a labor of love (of 20 years) they were able to restore it to its current beautiful condition!
 It is honestly breathtaking, and my photos simply cannot justify the beauty here.